Training Equips Language Teachers Across India with Invaluable Skills

 Aditi Rao is a writer, educator, artist, and a dreamer who wants to break down barriers between teenagers in her native India through storytelling and theatre.

-She is one of six World Learningalumni to receive an Advancing Leadership Award in 2016 to support her project promoting greater social cohesion through the performing arts.
-As a Fellow, she has received a $5000 grant and mentorship support to help her turn Tasawwur — a volunteer collective that combines her passion for the arts, youth-work, and social justice — into a full-fledged program for positive social change in New Delhi.
+She is one of six World Learning alumni to receive an Advancing Leadership Award in 2016 to support her project promoting greater social cohesion through the performing arts.
+As a Fellow, she has received a $5000 grant and mentorship support to help her turn Tasawwur — a volunteer collective that combines her passion for the arts and youth-work — into a full-fledged program for positive change in New Delhi.

-“India’s political climate is increasingly polarized against minorities,” Rao says.
+“India’s political climate is increasingly polarized,” Rao says.

 Aditi (left) facilitating a small-group breakout conversation on caste based bullying.

-Her bold innovative project is designed to bring teenagers together from across lines of class, caste religion, gender disability, and refugee status, in order to give them a voice.
+Her bold innovative project is designed to bring teenagers together from across lines of class, caste religion, and ability, in order to give them a voice.

-“One of the core objectives is just to get people from these groups or identities together talking to each other about their lives, becoming friends,” she explains.
+“One of the core objectives is just to get people from these groups together talking to each other about their lives, becoming friends,” she explains.

 Tasawwur, which means “imagination” in Urdu, starts with activities that elicit personal stories with the teens teaching each other about their lives and the challenges they face.
 Next, with the help of artists and musicians, their stories are woven together to create a theatrical production.
 The 100-hour youth and arts program culminates in a three-night theatrical engagement open to family, friends, and the public.
 The performance is intended to extend the dialogue and enable youth participants to advocate for the change they wish to create.